sides moroccan

 Chermoula as a Marinade

-Chermoula doubles as an excellent marinade.
+Chermoula also works as a marinade.
 To use:

 1. Reserve half the sauce for serving.